Gudrun Zapf von Hesse: Career

-In 1941, Gudrundie von Hesse worked as a bookbinder in Berlin.
+In 1941, Zapf von Hesse worked as a bookbinder in Berlin.
 From 1944 to 1945, she taught bookbinding and calligraphy as therapy for soldiers with head injuries at a hospital in Bad Ischl, Austria.
 After World War II, in 1946, she opened her own book bindery on the premises of the Bauer type foundry in Frankfurt.
 The director of the foundry, Georg Hartmann, gave her permission to operate her bindery on the premises.

-While working at Bauer in the late 1940s, Zapf von Hesse learned punchcutting and cut her first complete brass alphabet, Hesse-Antiqua, under the guidance of Bauer's chief punchcutter, Joseph Spahn.
+While working at Bauer in the late 1940s, Zapf von Hesse learned punchcutting and cut her first complete brass alphabet, Hesse Antiqua, under the guidance of Bauer's chief punchcutter, Joseph Spahn.
 The alphabet was made specifically for gold-tooling on book bindings.
 The titling face was digitized in 2018 by Ferdinand Ulrich.
 She also made decorating tools with Spahn's help.

 From 1946 to 1954, Zapf von Hesse taught calligraphy at the Städelschule in Frankfurt.
 At a calligraphy exhibit in Frankfurt, Gunther Lepold, the director of D. Stempel AG Type Foundry, and Hermann Zapf, Stempel's art director, took notice of her work and invited her to Stempel for a meeting.

 Zapf von Hesse's career as a type designer began after Lepold and Zapf commissioned her to design typefaces for Stempel.
 Her first typeface for Stempel was Diotima, issued in 1951.
 The New York City Opera used Diotima for advertisements in the New York Times, and it was also used for headings in the British Airways in-flight magazine.

 In 1948, Zapf von Hesse opened a bookbinding studio with one apprentice in the Stempel Type Foundry building.
 Her bindery at Stempel closed in 1955 when her son Christian Ludwig was born, but she continued designing typefaces "as time and family duties allowed."

 In the 1970s, Zapf von Hesse worked with her husband Hermann Zapf to prepare bitmaps by hand for his alphabet designs Marconi and Edison.
 As technologies changed in the second half of the 20th century, she continued to design typefaces for photocomposition and digital production.
 She was actively designing typefaces into the 1990s for Berthold, Bitstream, and URW Hamburg.